Attwater's prairie-chicken: Conservation

-In 1900, up to 1,000,000 Attwater's prairie chickens inhabited the coastal grasslands.
+In 1900, up to 1,000,000 Attwater's prairie-chickens inhabited the coastal grasslands.
 Loss of habitat is believed to be the prime reason for their decline.
 One of the major factors contributing to the habitat loss was the widespread planting, beginning in the early 1900s, of Chinese tallow trees (Triadica sebifera) to establish a soapmaking industry.
 Since that time, T. sebifera has proven to be an aggressive invader of the coastal grasslands, where it displaces the diverse native plant assemblage that was dominated by prairie grasses and forbs with dense, near-monospecific stands that significantly alter biotic and abiotic ecosystem processes.
-Urbanization further contributes to habitat loss.
-As a result of these changes over the last 100 years, the entire grassland ecosystem where Attwater's prairie chicken once thrived exists in small, scattered patches whose continued existence is threatened.
+Coastal prairies have also declined with the invasion of non-native grasses such as Old World bluestems which create monocultures and change the structure of native grasslands.
+Urbanization has further contributed to habitat loss.
+As a result of these changes over the last 100 years, the grassland ecosystem where Attwater's prairie-chicken once thrived exists in small, scattered patches whose continued existence is threatened.
 Where once grazing plains bison and periodic wildfires due to lightning reduced brush, the birds now have difficulty making their way through thick undergrowth.
-Other, less-apparent changes in the ecosystem possibly have had an effect, as well.
+Other, less-apparent changes in the ecosystem possibly have had an effect as well.